Correlation Between Autodesk and SAP SE

 Pair Corralation between Autodesk and SAP SE

-Given the investment horizon of 90 days Autodesk is expected to generate 5.49 times less return on investment than SAP SE.
-But when comparing it to its historical volatility, Autodesk is 1.24 times less risky than SAP SE.
-It trades about 0.04 of its potential returns per unit of risk.
-SAP SE is currently generating about 0.19 of returns per unit of risk over similar time horizon.
-If you would invest 16,294 in SAP SE on December 20, 2023 and sell it today you would earn a total of 2,454 from holding SAP SE or generate 15.06% return on investment over 90 days.
+Given the investment horizon of 90 days Autodesk is expected to under-perform the SAP SE.
+In addition to that, Autodesk is 1.22 times more volatile than SAP SE.
+It trades about -0.55 of its total potential returns per unit of risk.
+SAP SE is currently generating about -0.23 per unit of volatility.
+If you would invest 19,000 in SAP SE on January 20, 2024 and sell it today you would lose (1,325) from holding SAP SE or give up 6.97% of portfolio value over 90 days.

 Time Period3 Months [change]